AdobeDocs/campaign-classic.en/help/installation/using/email-archiving.md

 1. Set the **compressionFormat** parameter to **1** if needed.
 1. Set the **archivingType** parameter to **1**.

-Once email BCC is configured, make sure you select the **[!UICONTROL Archive emails]** option in the delivery template or the delivery.
+Once email BCC is configured, make sure you select the **[!UICONTROL Email BCC]** option in the delivery template or the delivery.
 For more on this, see [this section](../../delivery/using/sending-messages.md#archiving-emails).

-## Best practices {#best-practices}
+## Email BCC best practices {#best-practices}

 * **BCC address mailbox**: make sure it has enough reception capacity to archive all the emails that are sent by the MTA.
 * **MTA mutualization**: the BCC archiving feature works at the MTA level.
 It lets you duplicate every email sent by the MTA.
 As the MTA can be mutualized across several instances (dev, test, or prod for example) or even across several clients (in a mid-sourcing environment), setting up this feature impacts security: